ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 sensors/vehicle_imu: increase threshold for clipping warning
 ### Antipattern Category
+New:Fixed_Communication_Rate, New:General:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Threshold for publishing warnings increased from 10 to 100.

 ## Commit #854
 ### Hash